 In the book “The 7 Habits of Highly Effective People”, Stephen Covey, presents an approach to effectively reach your goals by adopting 7 different habits.
 If you are not familiar with the first six habits then read the 7 habits of Highly Effective People Summary.

 Habit 7 “Sharpen the Saw” is the one habit that makes all the other 6 habits possible.
-Your mind and body are the greatest assets you have and the 7th habit focuses on preserving, renewing, and enhancing this asset.
-Renewal of our mind and body empowers us to keep becoming better versions of ourselves and to reach our full potential.
+Your mind and body are the greatest assets you have and the 7th habit focuses on preserving, renewing, and enhancing these assets.
+Renewal of our minds and bodies empowers us to keep becoming better versions of ourselves and to reach our full potential.

 Sharpen the Saw Meaning

 Covey starts the chapter on the 7th habit with a story about a person who is trying to saw down a tree.
 He doesn’t want to “waste time” sharpening his saw, so instead, he spends hours trying to saw down the tree with a dull saw.
 He thought he didn’t have time to sharpen the saw.
 However, had he taken the time to sharpen the saw, he would have sawed down the tree in less time even if you take into account the time he “wasted” sharpening his saw.

 In the Workbook The 7 Habits of Highly Effective People, Stephen Covey gives the following example:

 - Cutting a log with a dull saw takes 30 minutes

 - Cutting the log with a sharp saw takes 10 minutes

 Therefore, you can see that it takes 5 minutes to sharpen the saw which seems like 5 wasted minutes.
 However, these 5 minutes cut the sawing time down by 20 minutes so they have actually saved you 15 minutes!